PRK vs. LASIK: Which Laser Eye Surgery is Right for You?

 PRK vs. LASIK: Which Should You Choose?

 If you’re stuck between PRK and LASIK, the right choice depends on your unique situation.
-LASIK offers faster recovery and minimal discomfort, making it perfect if you’re looking to get back to normal life ASAP.
+LASIK offers faster recovery and minimal discomfort, making it perfect if you’re looking to get back to everyday life ASAP.
 If you have an active lifestyle, being able to see clearly within a day or two is a huge bonus.
 However, if your corneas are thinner or your surgeon identifies a risk with creating a corneal flap, PRK could be the better choice for you.
 Yes, you’ll have to deal with a longer recovery period and more initial discomfort, but the long-term results are just as good.

 Here’s a quick rundown of what to keep in mind: